Suntory Museum of Art

 The Suntory Museum of Art (サントリー 美術館, Santorī Bijutsukan) is an arts museum located in Tokyo Midtown, Roppongi, Tokyo.
 It is owned by the Suntory corporation.
 The collection theme of the art works is "Art in life" and they mainly have Japanese antiques.
+The museum houses more than 3,000 cultural objects, one of which have been designated by the Japanese government as National Treasures, 16 as Important Cultural Properties, and 21 as Important Art Objects (ja).